Our Kitchen Garden

 Chamomilla — Chamomile

-Reaching 1–2 ft tall, featuring erect branches and daisy-like, yellow-centered white flowers.
+Reaching 1–2 ft tall, Chamomile features erect branches and daisy-like, yellow-centered white flowers.

 Medicinal: Used as the “Cure All” to treat cold symptoms, aches and pains, upset stomach, and colic in infants.
 Used as a calming sedative.
 Syrup made from the plant was used to